MK2112/any_to_any.py/README.md

 - Offering a flexible **Command Line Interface**, a **Web Interface**, and a **Graphical User Interface (GUI)**
 - Control output quality and video framerate for the conversion
 - Automatically monitor a **"dropzone" directory** for new files and process them as they are dropped
-- Fast batch conversion with **parallel, multi-threaded processing** and a `--workers` flag to control concurrency
+- Fast batch conversion with configurable **parallel processing** for audio and video conversions

 ## Setup
 1. **Clone/Download**: